maxharlow/reconcile/README.md

 Parameters:
 * `apiToken` An OpenCorporates API token.
-* `jurisdiction` If all individuals have the same jurisdiction you can specify it here instead of in a column.
-Optional.
 * `individualNameField` Individual name column.
 * `individualDateOfBirthField` Individual birth date column.
 It should use [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
 For a range the two dates should be separated with a colon.
 Optional.
 * `individualJurisdictionField` Jurisdiction code column, if any.
 It should use [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
-Optional.
+Required unless jurisdiction is specified.
+* `jurisdiction` If all individuals have the same jurisdiction you can specify it here instead of in a column.
+Required unless individualJurisdictionField is specified.

 Produces a CSV including columns:
 * `officerName`